 It’s rare within any organization for one change to be the only change taking place.
 Most times, there are several things taking place at the same time — restructuring (and possible staff reductions), leadership changes, systems implementation, business process re-design, new program introductions.

-There’s a story to tell about how each of these changes are connected to one another.
+There’s a story to tell about how these changes are connected to one another.
 “Who will tell the story?”

 A unified leadership team who can connect the dots for employees creates a common story.
 It also helps avoid employees creating their own version.